Maths

 Curriculum Intent

-- Educate students on the origins of mathematics and to view it as a work in progress, the future discoveries of which will invariably shape how we view the world
+- To educate students on the origins of mathematics and to view it as a work in progress, the future discoveries of which will invariably shape how we view the world

-- Giving purpose to the theory of mathematics through application to some of history’s most intriguing problems
+- To give purpose to the theory of mathematics through application to some of history’s most intriguing problems

-- To promote high cultural capital by encouraging students to pursue careers in maths and other STEM subjects, which would enable them to make a positive contribution to society
+- To promote high cultural capital by encouraging students to pursue careers in maths and other STEAM subjects, which would enable them to make a positive contribution to society

 - To provide students who are lower attaining on entry with high levels of financial literacy that they can adapt into everyday life, such as managing monthly budgets by taking into account rent, mortgage, gas, electric and food bills.